risk-first/website/Boundary-Risk.md

+---
+title: Boundary Risk
+description: Risk due to the choices we make around dependencies, and the limitations they place on our ability to change.
+---

 # Boundary Risk

 In the previous sections on [Dependency Risk](Dependency-Risk) we've touched on [Boundary Risk](Boundary-Risk) several times, but now it's time to tackle it head-on and discuss this important type of risk.